 - 1. Demonstrate knowledge of individual and collaborative writing processes. - 2.
-Write essays that exhibit logic, unity, development, and coherence. - 3.
+Exhibit logic, unity, development, and coherence to create essays. - 3.
 Develop ideas with appropriate support and attribution. - 4.
 Write in a style appropriate to audience and purpose. - 5.
-Read, reflect, and respond critically to a variety of texts.

-- 6. Use American English, with an emphasis on correct grammar, voice, parallelism, punctuation, spelling, and mechanics in language appropriate for academic essays. - 7.
-Write a minimum of six 500-word essays.
+Read, reflect, and respond critically to a variety of texts. - 6.
+Use edited American English, with an emphasis on correct grammar, punctuation, spelling, and mechanics, in academic essays. - 7.
+Write a minimum of 3000-words in graded essays & writing assignments.